 CLI - Specify an interface, and then enter the threshold.
 This threshold will then be set for all ports.
-The following sets broadcast suppression at 1000 packets per second.
+The following sets broadcast suppression at 1000 octets per second.

 '''

 Console(config)#interface ethernet 1/1

-Console(config-if)#switchport broadcast packet-rate 100 3-62
+Console(config-if)#switchport broadcast octet-rate 1000

 Console(config-if)#

 '''